Soonad/Whitepaper/README.md

   represents the node type (2 bits), whether its ports are pointers or unboxed numbers (3 bits, 1 unused), and the operation (27 bits).

 - `OP2`: represented by 4 consecutive uints.
-The first 2 represent the `main`,
+The first 3 represent the `main`,
   `aux0` and `aux1` ports.
-The third represents the stored number.
 The last one represents the node type (2 bits), whether its ports are pointers or unboxed numbers (3 bits), and the operation (27 bits).

 - `ITE`: represented by 4 consecutive uints.
 The first 2 represent the `main`, `aux0` and `aux1` ports.
 The third represents the stored number.
 The last one